 Dr Ben Jeffes (DEdPsy Gdip PGCE BAHons)

-I am a consultant Educational Psychologist providing independent advice on the educational needs of children.
+I am an Educational Psychologist providing independent advice on the educational needs of children.
 I gained my doctorate in Child, Educational and Adolescent Psychology from the Institute of Education, London in 2013 having previously been awarded a Graduate Diploma in Psychology from the University of East London and a PGCE in Primary Education from the Institute of Education.
 After working as a primary school teacher both in Central London and in Essex, I started my Psychology training.
 During my training I worked in the Local Authorities of Enfield, Essex and Barking & Dagenham.

 My doctoral thesis was on the subject of supporting children with severe reading difficulties and this is a particular area of interest for me.
 I have also completed accredited training on supporting children who have attachment difficulties and associated emotional and behavioural concerns.
 My work in this area has involved delivering extensive training to school staff to help them develop a nurturing approach in their schools in order to create a supportive, safe environment for these children.